asceth/bbcoder/README.md

 * :match (regex) -> convert this tag and its content to html only if the content and meta matches the regex (see img tag above for example)
 * :match_meta (regex) -> same as :match except only for meta
 * :match_content (regex) -> same as :match except only for content
+* :match_link (regex) -> special :match case, will match meta if it exists otherwise tries to match content (see url tag for usage)
 * :parents ([symbol]) -> ignore this tag if there is no open tag that matches its parents
 * :singular (true|false) -> use this if the tag does not require an ending tag